demonicpagan/Nova-Mibbit-Chat-MOD/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1413611329:

+*	Added instructions on how to mute Mibbit sounds.

 1413608922:

 *	Fixed a typo with CSS header call.
 Found by Pond on KDFSnet IRC server.